Flutter Design Patterns: 17 — Bridge

 Also, the bridge design pattern should be used when both the abstractions and their implementations should be extensible by subclassing — the pattern allows combining different abstractions and implementation and extending them independently.

 Finally, the bridge design pattern is a lifesaver when you need to be able to switch implementations at run-time.
-The pattern lets you replace the implementation object inside the abstraction — you can inject it via the constructor or just assign as a new value to a field/property.
+The pattern lets you replace the implementation object inside the abstraction — you can inject it via the constructor or just assign it as a new value to a field/property.

 For the implementation part, we will implement the persistence layer for our example using the Bridge design pattern.